albibenni/stop_it/README.md

 This tool runs entirely locally and does NOT:

 - Send any data to external servers
-- Store browsing history permanently
+- Store browsing history
 - Decrypt HTTPS traffic
-- Track anything beyond active window titles
+- Track anything beyond active window titles and urls

 ## License